 We experienced broad based growth in retail snacks, with sales growth of 3%.
-Pop-Tarts® continues to perform well and is the category leader in North America toaster pastries.
-A strong performance by Cheez-It®, as well as innovation, drove growth in crackers.
-Cookies posted a slight gain for the year led by our recently acquired Mother's® brand cookies.
+Pop-Tarts® performed well as the category leader in North America toaster pastries.
+A strong performance by Cheez-It® as well as innovation, drove growth in crackers.
+Cookies posted a slight gain for the year led by Mother's® brand cookies.
 Our growth was negatively impacted by heavy competitor activity.
 Our best performing category within retail snacks was wholesome snacks.
-The introduction of Fiber Plus®, Special K® Chocolaty Pretzel and Cinnabon® bars drove growth in this category
+The introduction of Fiber Plus®, Special K Chocolaty Pretzel® and Cinnabon® bars drove growth in this category.

-Our frozen and specialty channels business was down 1%, experiencing a tough year due to a few discrete issues.
+Our frozen and specialty channels business was down 1% due to a few discrete issues.
 Our food service business is mostly non-commercial, serving institutions such as schools, hospitals and prisons.
 This sector of the industry was not immediately impacted by the economic downturn that started in 2008.
-While we are seeing a recovery, we believe it will be slower than the commercial sectors such and hotels and restaurants, continuing to impact us until mid-2010.
-We have also been experiencing a supply disruption in our waffle facilities.
-We have been making improvements in our facilities and are working with regulatory agencies.
-A combination of extensive enhancements and repairs at our facilities and a flood at one facility, significantly impacted production in the second-half of the year.
-While our plants are operational, they are not running at their previous level of capacity.
-Demand continues to exceed supply.
-We are exploring ways to increase capacity, including investing additional capital, but expect this situation will impact our net sales in 2010.
-This impact is included in our 2010 guidance.
+While we started to see recovery in 2009, it was slower than the commercial sectors such as hotels and restaurants.
+We were also experiencing a supply disruption in our waffle facilities.
+We made improvements in our facilities and worked with regulatory agencies.
+A combination of extensive enhancements and repairs at our facilities and a flood at one facility, significantly impacted production in the second-half of 2009.
+While our plants were operational at the end of 2009, they were not running at their previous level of capacity.
+Demand continued to exceed supply.

 Our International operating segments collectively achieved net sales growth of 3% on an internal basis.
 Europe's internal net sales increased 2% year-over-year.
-Europe was a tough environment for us in 2009.
-We encountered some retailer disputes earlier in the year that were resolved in the second half of the year, helping us to achieve cereal volume growth.
+Europe was a tough environment for us during the year.
+We encountered some retailer disputes earlier in 2009 that were resolved in the second half of the year, helping us to achieve cereal volume growth.
 Latin America's internal net sales growth was 7% attributable to both volume and price increases driven by retail cereal in Mexico and Venezuela.
 Internal net sales in Asia Pacific grew 5%, driven by strong cereal performances in Australia and India.

-Our consolidated operating profit was strong, increasing by 10% on an internal basis and by 2% on a reported basis.
-Reported operating profit in each of our operating segments was negatively impacted by foreign exchange as well as the absence of a 53 rd week in 2009.
-In 2009, we continued to experience cost pressures, increased our spending on up-front costs, and invested in advertising.
+Our consolidated operating profit increased by 10% on an internal basis and by 2% on a reported basis.
+Reported operating profit in each of our operating segments was negatively impacted by foreign exchange as well as the absence of a 53rd week in 2009.
+In 2009, we continued to experience cost pressures, increased our spending on cost reduction initiatives, and invested in advertising.
 We were able to more than offset these increased costs by savings from our cost reduction and productivity initiatives as well as pricing and mix.
-During the full-year of 2009, our up-front costs were \$138 million, which were \$63 million higher than the previous year.
+During the full-year of 2009 up-front costs were \$138 million, which were \$63 million higher than the previous year.
 Up-front costs represent both exit or disposal activities as well as other cost reduction initiatives.

 North America's internal operating profit growth of 11% was driven by price and savings from our cost reduction initiatives, which was partially offset by significantly higher up-front costs and increased advertising.
 Up-front costs reduced North America's operating profit by 4%.
-Europe's internal operating profit increased 7% benefiting from media deflation and operating efficiencies while absorbing higher up-front costs which reduced operating profit by 3%.
+Europe's internal operating profit increased 7% benefiting from media deflation and operating efficiencies while absorbing higher up-front costs which reduced reported operating profit by 3%.
 Internal operating profit decreased 2% in Latin America due to significantly higher material costs and increased advertising.
 Internal operating profit growth in Asia Pacific was 14% due to sales growth, while reported operating profit was negatively impacted by the acquisition of Navigable Foods.
 For further information on our acquisitions, see Note 2 within Notes to Consolidated Financial Statements.